adrien-matta/nptool/_manual/cats.md

     centroids method that correspond to the barycenter of the charge distribution.

-Physical treatment of Cats detector
+Physical treatment of CATS detector
 ===================================

 Each event are treated in the function BuildPhysicalEvent of